IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/3rd-conference-on-syndrome-e/SynE3_2017_16_roundtable-1-past-and-present-perpetrators.md

 ---

-<Youtube yt="QuNdcGl-Vag" caption="Roundtable 1 Past and Present Perpetrators Issues of Interpretation and Prevention" start="false" stop="false"></Youtube>
+<Youtube yt="QuNdcGl-Vag" caption="Roundtable 1 Past and Present Perpetrators Issues of Interpretation and Prevention"></Youtube>